 A: The effects of electrostatic spraying disinfectant last until the surface is exposed to a new set of pathogens, via touching, air droplets, or other means.

 Disinfection is more important than ever, and now that the public has a heightened awareness of cleanliness and the various means used to disinfect, we must make sure the technology we use in this new normal lives up to its billing.
 So while electrostatic disinfection spraying may leave quite a bit to be desired, it’s good to know that other options are available and accessible.
-Whether you’re looking for better disinfection at a hospital, school, hotel, restaurant, or other business, it’s clear that autonomous UV-C is the most effective way to ensure that true disinfection is achieved.
+Whether you’re looking for better disinfection at a school, hotel, restaurant, or other business, it’s clear that autonomous UV-C is the most effective way to ensure that true disinfection is achieved.